-The cut command in UNIX is a command for cutting out the sections from each line of files and writing the result to standard output.
-It can be used to cut parts of a line by byte position, character and field.
-Basically the cut command slices a line and extracts the text.
-It is necessary to specify option with command otherwise it gives error.
-If more than one file name is provided then data from each file is not precedes by its file name.
+The cut command in linux is a command for cutting out the sections from each line of files and writing the result to standard output.
+It can be used to cut parts of a line by byte position, character, and field.
+The cut command slices a line and extracts the text.
+It is necessary to specify an option with a command otherwise it gives an error.
+If more than one file name is provided then data from each file is not preceded by its file name.

 cut OPTION...
 [FILE]...

 Here is a list of the most commonly used options with the `